oshriagronov/trivia-game/README.md

 * [Contact](#contact)

 ## General info
-- This project is a trivia game running by a server! ,you can compete with your friends to see who have higher score:smile:
+- The server have a score system so you can compete with your friends to see who have higher score :smile:
 - The server have database of users, you(the admin) can add and remove users from the database.
 - The server have a quetion database, at the moment the database has only two questions, because i didn't need more than that for the server testing but you can add more!